clabordec/DP-900-Notes/Section 4: Describe how to work with relational data on Azure.md

   - Need the ability to quickly chart and visualize result sets
   - Can execute most administrative tasks via the integrated terminal using aqlcmd or PowerShell
   - Have minimal need for wizard experiences
-  - <ins>Do not need to do deep administrative or platform related configuration</ins>
+  - <ins>Do not need to do deep administrative</ins> or platform related configuration
   - Need to run on macOS or Linux